hitchdev/hitchstory/docs/why/why-not-unit-test.md

 ---
-title: Why unit testing needs to die
+title: Why use hitchstory instead of an xUnit framework? (e.g.
 ---

-This is a controversial argument but, one that needs to be made:

-  The world needs to move on from unit testing.

-It ought to be noted that this is *not* an argument against any of the following, which are often conflated with unit testing:
+First note that this is *not* an argument against the following:

 * Testing in general
+* Test driven development
+* Low level testing (of classes and methods or otherwise)
 * Property based testing (e.g. hypothesis).
-* Test driven development
-* The testing pyramid
 * Mocking

 All of those things are great.
 Please do not mistake this as an argument against